 Finally, I must mention lube!
 It’s the best.
 Everyone should use it.
 My favorite brand is Sliquid, because all of their lubes are glycerin- and paraben- free.
 I say get some lube samples and stuff them in a stocking.
 Plus then you can do a lube flight and find out what both of you like.

-If you can’t decide, or if I’m overwhelming you with suggestions, see if your favorite sex shop does gift certificates (hint: SheVibe, Spectrum Boutique, Early to Bed, Enby, Good Vibes, and Come As You Are all do).
+If you can’t decide, or if I’m overwhelming you with suggestions, see if your favorite sex shop does gift certificates (hint: SheVibe, Spectrum Boutique, Early to Bed, Enby, and Come As You Are all do).
 One thing you can do is make a list of potential toys to show your partner — you could even put together a sex toy brochure or menu or something — but leave the final say up to them.
 This shows that you put some effort and research into it, but ultimately you’re giving them the reins.
 People love having the reins.

 So there you have it — hopefully these tips will help you avoid getting the side-eye from your gift recipient.
-Well, hopefully you’ll get the opposite of the side-eye… uh, whatever that is.
+Well, ideally you’ll get the opposite of the side-eye… uh, whatever that is.
 Something good.